The Hector Berlioz Website

 Humbert Ferrand was a lawyer and writer from Belley in the Ain Département in the Rhône-Alpes region.
 He was born into a middle class family and studied law in Paris from 1823 to 1827.
 He met Berlioz in August 1823 at one of the weekly reunions of the Dauphinois in Paris.
-Their friendship lasted until Ferrand’s death in September 1868.
+Their friendship lasted until Ferrand’s death in September 1868, and Berlioz mentions him several times in his Memoirs (see chapter 11 and the links provided there).

 Although there were some differences of views between the two men, especially on religion, Ferrand was Berlioz’s closest friend and one of his most ardent admirers.
-He wrote the text for several early works of Berlioz, among them the Scène héroïque (La révolution grecque) and the libretto of the opera Les Francs-Juges, and Berlioz dedicated Harold en Italie to him.
+He wrote the text for several early works of Berlioz, among them the Scène héroïque (La révolution grecque) and the libretto of the opera Les Francs-Juges (which was never completed; Berlioz dedicated his second symphony Harold en Italie to him.
+The six letters concerning his second trip to Germany and central Europe in 1845-1846, which Berlioz reproduced in his Memoirs, are addressed to Ferrand.

 Because of their constant professional and private preoccupations, Berlioz and Ferrand met only a few times throughout the period of their friendship, notably in August 1823, September 1838, August 1843 and December 1854.
 But they kept in touch by correspondence, more frequently on the part of Berlioz.

-Berlioz’s letters to Ferrand were posthumously published in a volume entitled Lettres intimes, prefaced by Charles Gounod (Paris, Calmann Lévy, 1882), and his known letters now span the 8 volumes of the Correspondance générale published to date (Paris, Flammarion 1972-2003).
+Berlioz’s letters to Ferrand, of which numerous excerpts are reproduced in translation on this site, were posthumously published in a volume entitled Lettres intimes, prefaced by Charles Gounod (Paris, Calmann Lévy, 1882), and his known letters now span the 8 volumes of the Correspondance générale published to date (Paris, Flammarion 1972-2003).
 The first is a letter dated 10 June 1824 (CG no. 24); Berlioz’s last letter is dated 22 October 1867 (CG no. 3292).
 He would often sign off his letters with ‘Your friend for life’ or ‘Your faithful friend’.
+The original of one of these letters is reproduced on this site.

 Of Ferrand’s letters to Berlioz only one has survived – CG no. 1862, dated 24 December 1854, written after he had attended the second performance of L’Enfance du Christ at Salle Herz, conducted by Berlioz.
 Ferrand was so moved by this work that he was unable to meet up with Berlioz after the concert, even though on 23 December Berlioz had said he must absolutely see him on the night after the performance (CG no. 1860).